dion-ricky/dionricky-blog/_posts/2022-01-27-ecommerce-reviews-sentiment-analysis.md

 Now that I have this collection of models in my hands, let's do a simple voting ensemble with them.

-Voting ensemble is really simple, just like the name, all we have to do is to measure the class that got the highest support from the classification models.
+Voting ensemble is really simple, as the name implies, all we have to do is to choose the class that has the highest support from the classification models.
 The support is calculated from the classifier models prediction probability.
-Say a model is predicting that an input has 85% probability of having positive sentiment, then it is also used as the support for classifying that input as positive.
+Say a model is predicting that an input has 85% probability of having positive sentiment, that probability is used as a support for classifying that input as positive.
 The negative support in this case is 15%.

-Since different models have different strengths and weaknesses, combining them in this style is beneficial to get the benefit of their individual strengths while offsetting their weaknesses.
+Since different models have different strengths and weaknesses, combining them in this style is beneficial to get the full benefit of their individual strengths while offsetting their weaknesses.

 The list below is listing all classifier models, and their respective score, that are used in the voting ensemble.
 ```